pepebe/modchecksum/README.md

 ## Background

-The script creates a sha256 hash of each modx files present in your system (standard installation).
-The script will compare this list against a whitelist and return a warning if one of the following things are true:
+The script creates a sha256 hash for each MODX file present in your system (standard installation).
+It will ignore a number of files and directories that are defined by an exclude list.

+The script will compare the results against a whitelist and return a warning if one of the following things are true:

 * a file was changed
 * a file is unknown